elastisys/compliantkubernetes-kubespray/release/qa-checklist.md

 - [ ] Successful `./bin/ck8s test sc|wc` from the apps repository
 - [ ] If possible let the environment stabilise into a steady state after the install
     - Best is to perform the install at the end of the day to give it the night to stabilise.
-    - Otherwise give it at least one to two hours to stabilise if possible.
+    - Otherwise, give it at least one to two hours to stabilise if possible.

 #### Automated tests